lefherz/songs/scared.md

 I only see the stuff that I could lose, and never what they have already taken.
 I'm fearing for the frontliners of Hong Kong,
-those left in Exarcheia, and everyone who ditches her hijab
+those left in Exarcheia, and everyone who ditches their hijab
 I guess the revolution can be happy that it's not happening here,
 at least now it's not up to me.